 What are you building at Cabrini?

-Subject to Council approval, we are planning to improve our facilities with a new clinical building within the existing Cabrini Malvern campus on Wattletree Road at the corner of Isabella Street.
-The new clinical building will help us to address the changing needs and expectations of our patients.
+We are improving our services with a new clinical building within the existing Cabrini Malvern campus on Wattletree Road at the corner of Isabella Street.
+The new clinical building will help us to address the changing needs and expectations of our patients, upgrade older infrastructure and improve medical services across a range of areas.

 What are the benefits of the proposed new clinical building?